 Before joining DIVEIndia, Dhruv was working as a dive instructor and dive center manager in Fiji, and now he models BCDs on the beach – when he is not using his face, arms and legs as brakes for his scooter.
 In addition to his teaching duties, Dhruv also handles all our agency work, including certifications.
 Be nice to him, if you want your C-card.

 aka: Frodo of the Week

 After a few years of impressing people in Havelock with her “fake Latina accent” (as per a Tripadvisor review), Mariam has now moved to Bangalore where she mostly teaches classes at our @Home center there, although she does teach for a few months in Havelock as well.

 Our senior-most dive master, Montu earned his nickname by consistently having greater-than-usual dives on Johnny’s Gorge.
 In addition, he is fantastic at spotting turtles and recently, he has acquired an amazing eye for macro as well, spotting a lot of exotic species on Nemo Reef!
 For some strange reason, his favorite marine animal is actually the trevally.

 aka: High Mage

-One of the longer-tenured Karen DMs in the Andamans, Dannis focuses mainly on Intro to Scuba programs and also handles all the gear maintenance and servicing work for us.
+Another of our longer-tenured Karen DMs in the Andamans, Dannis focuses mainly on Discover Scuba Diving programs these days, and also handles all the gear maintenance and servicing work for us.
 Whenever any of us have a problem with any gear, we go running to him and have him perform his sorcery to fix the problem.
+All hail, the sorceror.